disler/multi-agent-postgres-data-analytics/README.md

 > In the series we build this from scratch and dive deep into complexities, principles, patterns and ideas surrounding multi-agent software.
 The video order is linked below, mapping branches to videos.
 >
 > This repo will not be maintained or updated beyond the lifespan of the series.
 It is a snapshot in time of the code we built in the video series and is meant only to be a reference for you on your journey to building your own multi-agent systems, **_nothing more_**.
+>
+> When we complete the series will we freeze the codebase.
+We will then use it as a reference for experiments, products, and videos.

 ## 💻 Multi-Agent Postgres Data Analytics Tool 💻